 We make countless assumptions every day, based on our experience and education and sometimes prior hard luck.
-Where we live, whenever you see a cross the road in front of you, you slow way down, because experience has taught you that there’s probably a second, and even a third, tailing along.
+Where we live, whenever you see a deer cross the road in front of you, you slow way down, because experience has taught you that there’s probably a second, and even a third, tailing along.
 When we grab some fast food, we assume that the acne-challenged teens cooking it in the back are practicing good hygiene, because we know that the County Health Inspector is on the case, and we know that the restaurant knows that, too.
 When vicious killers are sent to Death Row, we know that the manifold guarantees and procedures in our criminal justice system assure that the mutts are guilty beyond any reasonable doubt.
 And we fly with confidence that our government inspectors have worked tirelessly to ensure that the complex systems that carry us six miles above the earth at eight-tenths the speed of sound are free of flaws.

-The law indulges us our reasonable assumptions, because those assumptions are the grease that make society work.
+The law indulges us our reasonable assumptions, because those assumptions are the grease that makes society work.
 If we see a person collapsed by the side of the road and call an ambulance, the law will protect us from a claim by the injured party that we should pay for the emergency squad because they never asked us to call.
 If we see a toddler wandering in the Walmart parking lot, our reasonable assumption that the child is lost protects us from liability for taking her hand and leading her to the store manager.

 Even in this era of unusual domestic arrangements, the law permits us our reasonable assumptions.
 When Phil and Marlee Snowdon decided they wanted to clear some trees and brush along their property line adjoining the neighbors, Hal and Carol Dickinson, they did what good neighbors do: they asked for the Dickinsons’ consent.
 Phil and Hal walked the boundary line, Phil described what he and Marlee wanted to do, and Hal consented.